siddharthsky/insurance_claim_NL-p/README.md

     `pip install -r requirements.txt`
 3. Download the dataset and place it in the project directory.
 4. Run the main.py script to preprocess the data, extract features, train the model, and evaluate its performance.
-5. To Do prediction run app.py and upload CSV or Excel files and do the predictions.
+5. To Do prediction run app.py and upload CSV or Excel files and get the predictions as CSV output.

 ### Dataset
 The dataset used in this project contains insurance claims descriptions and their corresponding categories.